-- have a thorough understanding of the main results in game theory and contract theory;
+- Explain the main results in game theory and contract theory.

-- be able to apply the methods to study problems related to strategic behaviour of individual agents in settings of symmetric and asymmetric information.
+- Apply the methods to study problems related to strategic behaviour of individual agents in settings of symmetric and asymmetric information.

 Students should have good knowledge of microeconomic concepts and tools at the intermediate level (such as SAM2 and SAM4).

 Compulsory activities (work requirements) are valid for one semester after the semester they were obtained.

 4 hours written school exam with pen and paper.

 Re-take is offered the semester after the course was offered for students with valid compulsory activities (work requirements).

 - Andreu Mas-Colell, Michael Whinston & Jerry Green (1995) Microeconomic Theory (Oxford: Oxford University Press).